 Some study programmes have specific deadlines and each applicant is responsible to apply within the deadline.
 Read here about the different application deadlines.

-Local applicants who wish to apply on the basis of prior qualifications, for special assessment or early admission, must apply within 1 March and tick the respective field in the application.
+Local applicants who wish to apply on the basis of prior qualifications or early admission, must apply within 1 March and tick the respective field in the application.

 The deadline to upload all your documents is the same as the application deadline.